Emergency Bag 2025: Choose your Bug Out Bag according to your profile

 The emergency bag: much more than just a backpack

-Hiking bag vs. emergency bag: opposing paradigms
+Hiking backpack vs. emergency bag: opposing paradigms

 The specific requirements of a crisis management system